turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ## Numeric Data Type

 This data type handles numbers.
-In JavaScript, numbers are written without commas so three thousand four hundred and seventy five would be written like this:
+In JavaScript, numbers are written without commas so three thousand four hundred and seventy five, would be written like this:

 `3475`

-Numbers can also be negative and/or decimals (also called "floats"), so we can write `-3475` and `0.5`
+Numbers can also be negative and/or decimals (also called "floats"), so we can write `-3475` and `0.5`.

 Note that we _do not_ enclose a number data type in quotes.